-Our Opinion
+Our opinion

-We have audited the financial statements 2015 of Atradius Finance B.V. (hereafter "the Company"), based in Amsterdam.
+We have audited the accompanying financial statements the year ended 31 December 2017 of Atradius Finance B.V., based in Amsterdam.

-In our opinion the financial statements give a true and fair view of the financial position of Atradius Finance B.V. as at 31 December 2015, and of its result and its cash flows for 2015 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Atradius Finance B.V. as at 31 December 2017, and of its result and its cash flows for the year ended 31 December 2017 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.
+The financial statements comprise: